Contextual Dynamic Pricing with Strategic Buyers: Introduction

 \subsubsection{Strategic Classification}

 Strategic classification studies the interaction between a classification rule and the strategic agents it governs.
 Rational agents respond to the classification rule by manipulating their features \citep{Hardt2016, Dong2018, chen20201, Ghalme2021,Bechavod2021, shao2023strategic}.
-Two kinds of strategic behaviors in classification are commonly explored: gaming and improvement.
-Gaming corresponds to the case where the agent response causes a change in the prediction but not the underlying target variable, while improvement corresponds to the case where the agent response to the predictor causes a positive change in the target variable \citep{Miller2020}.
+Specifically, \cite{Ghalme2021} studied the strategic classification, in which the classifier is not revealed to the agents, and the agents' cost function is publicly known.
+In \cite{chen20201}, the learner knows that the agent misreports the features in a given ball of the true features.
+On the other hand, within the realm of improvement, certain studies have delved into methods for incentivizing agents to improve their outcomes instead of gaming the classifier \citep{Kleinberg2020, Keegan2022}, as well as approaches for identifying meaningful causal variables \citep{Bechavod2021}.
 The strategic classification problem differs significantly from our setting.
 Strategic classification is a supervised learning problem, where the objective is to minimize misclassification errors.
 The focus is on developing algorithms that can effectively classify instances based on their features, considering the strategic behavior of the entities involved.
 In contrast, the dynamic pricing problem we address is an online bandit learning problem, where the seller needs to make pricing decisions in a sequential and adaptive manner, and our objective is to minimize regret.
+In our setting, we consider the strategic behavior of buyers who manipulate their features to obtain lower prices.
+This introduces additional challenges in estimating buyer preferences and determining optimal pricing strategies.
+Our work extends the understanding of strategic behaviors in dynamic pricing by considering feature manipulation and its impact on regret minimization, thereby enriching the existing literature in this field.